mailgoutham/Superheroes/README.md

 ## Validation

 Superheroes can obviously only fight supervillains and vice versa.
-Add some validation to make sure this cannot happen.
+Add some validation to make sure the opposite does not happen.

 ## Acceptance tests